 Running Social Media Accounts for DiEM25

-Over the past months we have repeatedly had problems with Facebook and Twitter accounts, supposedly run by DiEM25, not respecting our Organising Principles and our internal democracy.
-They posted approval (or disapproval) of certain politicians and parties whom we hadn’t voted to endorse/unendorse, in at least one case even called to fundraise for an existing political party, in other cases posted racist content that is clearly against our manifesto.
+In the early stages of our movement, we have repeatedly had problems with Facebook and Twitter accounts, supposedly run by DiEM25, not respecting our Organising Principles and our internal democracy.
+They posted approval (or disapproval) of certain politicians and parties whom we hadn’t voted to endorse/unendorse, in at least one case even called to fundraise for an existing political party or espoused opinions that are at odds with our manifesto.
 This is very worrying to the Coordinating Collective, one of whose tasks is to manage DiEM25’s public appearance.

 Therefore, we wish to remind everyone that according to the Organising Principles, DSC-run / volunteer-run social media accounts must have either the full DSC name in the name or alternatively “DiEM25 Volunteers in <city>” (or translations thereof).

-Social media accounts that represent a whole country, such as “DiEM25 China”, may only be administered by the relevant National Committee or, where these don’t exist, by people selected by the international Comms team (Luis Martin, Mehran Khalili and Fotini Bakadima).
+Social media accounts that represent a whole country, such as “DiEM25 China”, may only be administered by the relevant National Collective or, where these don’t exist, by people selected by the international Comms team (Davide Castro, Luis Martin and Mehran Khalili).
 Social media accounts that don’t have any geographic indication, such as “DiEM25 New Deal” or “People who love DiEM25”, may only be administered by the international Comms team, with the help of other volunteers where desired.

 All Twitter accounts, Facebook pages and groups that currently violate these rules must